 XIX-XX Legislative and other measures implementing the public to participate during the preparation of politics, plans and programmes relating to the environment pursuant to article 7 of the Convention.

 Section 31 of the new EIA and Environmental Management System Act defines the term of strategic planning document.
-Strategic planning document is as a national, county, comprehensive or detailed plan, strategic development plan or other plan, programme or strategy linked to the State budget and established in a legal act of the Riigikogu, the Government, a government institution, a county governor or a local government body.
-According to the law, the open procedure provisions of the Administrative Procedure Act apply to public participation in the preparation of these documents.
-On the basis of the applicable law, this has been done for instance in the strategic environmental impact assessment (SEA) of the “Sustainable Estonia 21” strategy, the Estonian National Development Plan and the revision of the Estonian environmental strategy.
+Strategic planning document is a national, county, comprehensive or detailed plan, or a national or local government designated spatial plan within the meaning of the Planning Act, a development plan of an area within the meaning of the State Budget Act, and a plan, programme or strategy the requirement for which arises from the law or from other legislative act provided based on a provision delegating authority established in the law, and which shall be prepared or adopted by an administrative authority or which shall be prepared by an administrative authority and adopted by the Riigikogu, the Government of the Republic or other administrative authority.
+Pursuant to the law, the open procedure provisions of the Administrative Procedure Act apply to public participation in the preparation of these documents.
+On the basis of the applicable law, this has been done for instance in the strategic environmental assessment (SEA) of the “Sustainable Estonia 21” strategy, the Estonian National Development Plan for 2007–2013, and the revision of the Estonian environmental strategy.
 Public participation was also organized in the preparation of the Forestry Development Plan.
 The documents are accessible to the public for at least two weeks in the disclosure and SEA process, after which, an open meeting is organized for asking questions and expressing opinions; proposals are expected in writing.
 The large number of participants has sometimes been a problem, and at the same time the interests of the various interest groups are different and often contradictory, which has made taking the proposals into consideration very difficult.

 The waste management plans of local governments prepared on the basis of the Waste Act are public documents, and a disclosure process must be completed upon the preparation thereof.
 The public is informed of the initiative and public display of the national waste management plan, as well as of the relevant public sessions, through notices published in the Ametlikud Teadaanded, on the Ministry’s homepage and in a national newspaper (county plans are not prepared any more).
 Practice has shown so far that people are very interested in this kind of disclosure process and take an active part in it.
 The opinions of the public differ – there are hasty and poorly considered conclusions but also constructive proposals are often made that can be taken into account while preparing the waste management plan.
-Generally speaking, public participation in the process has still a positive effect and helps to reduce the occurrence of problems and errors at the later stages.
+Generally speaking, public participation in the process has a positive effect and helps to reduce the occurrence of problems and errors at the later stages.

 The public is informed of the submission of applications for a waste permit and hazardous waste handling licence issued on the basis of the Waste Act in the Ametlikud Teadaanded.
 The data contained in the notice such as the business name of the applicant, registry code and location, the planned location of Activity, short description of the location of activity and information regarding how and when the application for the waste permit and the draft waste permit can be examined and proposals and comments submitted.
 Depending on the planned activity, public interest in this process has generally been very passive.